AudioBible/KJV/README.md

     - add more videos and songs to the collection
     - organize videos into categories and/or playlists
     - create a billboard or a few all over the world!
+    - create bots for different sites to post comments